slebras/index_runner/spec/README.md

 # Index Runner Spec

-This repo holds configuration files for the index runner to use when:
+This directory holds configuration files for the index runner to use when:

 * Initializing indexes on Elasticsearch
 * Saving new data into elasticsearch